 Simply stated, point one, "I will give my life to see people saved."
 That's his mission.
 And he was committed to it.
 He was committed to a life of evangelization.

-That little phrase "those chosen of God," is also used in Romans 8:33, "God's elect" it is often translated.
-It is also used in Colossians 3:12, that's the only other place it's used in the New Testament.
+That little phrase, "those chosen of God," is also used in Romans 8:33; "God's elect" it is often translated.
+It is also used in Colossians 3:12, that's the only other places it's used in the New Testament.
 But it is a well-known Old Testament term.
-And again it may be that any Jews hovering around the church there would identify immediately with that phrase "God's elect" because in the Old Testament it was a title for Israel.
-You find in Deuteronomy chapter 7 verse 6, Deuteronomy chapter 14 verse 2, Israel is designated as God's elect, the chosen of God.
-But now there is a new group, a new church chosen of God.
+And again, it may be that any Jews hovering around the church there would identify immediately with that phrase "God's elect," because in the Old Testament it was a title for Israel.
+You find in Deuteronomy chapter 7, verse 6; Deuteronomy chapter 14, verse 2; Israel is designated as God's elect, the chosen of God.
+But now there is a new group, a new church, chosen of God.
 And Paul's mission was to bring to those chosen of God saving faith through the preaching of the gospel.

-You find coming into Ephesians chapter 1, "Blessed be the God and Father of our Lord Jesus Christ who has blessed us with every spiritual blessing in the heavenlies in Christ, just as He chose us in Him before the foundation of the world."
+You find, coming into Ephesians chapter 1, "Blessed be the God and Father of our Lord Jesus Christ who has blessed us with every spiritual blessing in the heavenlies in Christ, just as He chose us in Him before the foundation of the world."
 He predestined us to the adoption of sons.
-You come in to 1 Thessalonians, you find the very same thing and I'm only giving you some samples.
-"That we are brethren beloved by God and we are chosen by him."
-Second Thessalonians, the same thing, chapter 2 verse 13, "God has chosen you from the beginning for salvation."
-And on it goes.
+You come into 1 Thessalonians, you find the very same thing - I'm only giving you some samples.
+"That we are brethren beloved by God and we are chosen by Him."
+Second Thessalonians, the same thing; chapter 2, verse 13, "God has chosen you from the beginning for salvation."
+On it goes.

 So Paul says, "I know my mission.
 My mission is to give the elect the opportunity to hear the saving gospel so they can believe and be redeemed.
 That's my mission.
 That's my purpose."